Set up user access for GKE Identity Service

 Set up user login access

 After you have configured a cluster, you need to generate a login configuration file and distribute it to cluster users.
-This file lets users log in to the cluster from the command line with your chosen provider, as described in Access clusters with Anthos Identity Service.
+This file lets users log in to the cluster from the command line with your chosen provider, as described in Access clusters with GKE Identity Service.

 Generate the login config